-Therefore, this study aims to evaluate the existence of assistance from fishing boats and the extent of their impact on the level of fishermen's welfare from the economic, social, and institutional aspects.
-In addition, this study aims to identify the factors driving and leveraging the success of the assistance of regional fishing vessels in Tomini Bay.
+Arnawa et al., 2016; Karim, 2017; Putri et al., 2021; Rangkuty, 2018), obstacles in the implementation of assistance programs (Mira, 2013) (Syahputra & Eriyanti, 2020), empowerment of fishermen's economic conditions (Nurjanah, 2020; Tan et al., 2021), digital-based system support (Teniwut et al., 2022) as well as stakeholder perception studies (Soma et al., 2018), however, research examining the impact of aid from an economic, social and institutional perspective is still very limited.
+Therefore, this study aims to evaluate the existence of assistance from fishing boats and the extent of their impact on the level of welfare of fishermen from the economic, social, and institutional aspects, so as to identify the driving factors and levers for the success of the assistance of fishing boats in the Tomini Bay area.
+It is hoped that with this aim this research can provide benefits for fishermen who receive ship assistance in the future through more effective government policies.
 This research not only offers novelty in terms of a comprehensive analysis of the impact of aid, but as well as from the research locus, namely the Tomini Bay fishermen group, where Tomini Bay is right on the equator and has a semi-enclosed marine ecosystem, this bay holds large fishery resources, endemic coral reefs, vast expanses of mangroves, and abundant coastal resources.